 Returning to the discussion in the introductory section, a third open question is as follows.
-We know from [19] that short resolution refutations imply the existence of narrow refutations (see Theorem 4.1 for the precise statement), and in view of this an appealing proof search heuristic is to search exhaustively for refutations in minimal width.
+We know from [17] that short resolution refutations imply the existence of narrow refutations, and in view of this an appealing proof search heuristic is to search exhaustively for refutations in minimal width.
 One serious drawback of this approach is that there is no guarantee that the short and narrow refutations are the same one.
-On the contrary, the narrow refutation $\pi'$ resulting from the proof in [19] is potentially exponentially longer than the short proof $\pi$ that we start with.
-However, we have no examples of formulas where the refutation.
+On the contrary, the narrow refutation π' resulting from the proof in [17] is potentially exponentially longer than the short proof π that we start with.
+However, we have no examples of formulas where the refutation in minimum width is actually known to be substantially longer than the minimum-length refutation.
 Therefore, it would be very interesting to know whether this increase in length is necessary.
 That is, is there a formula family which exhibits a length-width trade-off in the sense that there are short refutations and narrow refutations, but all narrow refutations have a length blow-up (polynomial or superpolynomial)?
-Or is the exponential blow-up in [19] just an artifact of the proof?
+Or is the exponential blow-up in [17] just an artifact of the proof?

-Open Problem 3.
-If F is a k-CNF formula over n variables refutable in length L, can one always find a refutation $\pi$ of F in width $W(\pi) = O(\sqrt{n \log L})$ with length no more than, say, $L(\pi) = O(L)$ or at most poly(L)?
+Open Problem 9.3.
+If F is a k-CNF formula over n variables refutable in length L, can one always find a refutation π of F in width $W(\pi) = O(\sqrt{n \log L})$ with length no more than, say, $L(\pi) = O(L)$ or at most poly(L)?
 Or is there a formula family which necessarily exhibits a length-width trade-off in the sense that there are short refutations and narrow refutations, but all narrow refutations have a length blow-up (polynomial or superpolynomial)?

-Similar questions can be posed for clause space and variable space.
+Similar questions can be posed for clause space and total space.
 Suppose that we have a formula that is refutable in both small space and short length.
 Is it then possible to refute the formula in small space and short length simultaneously, possibly increasing the space by a constant factor or the length by some polynomial factor?
-In a very recent joint work with Ben-Sasson [18], the first author gave a strong negative answer to this question by proving superpolynomial or even exponential trade-offs for length with respect to both variable space and clause space for space in almost the whole range between constant and linear in the formula size.
-However, it still remains open what kind of trade-offs are possible at the extremal points of the space interval, i.e., for constant and (super)linear space.
+In recent joint work with Ben-Sasson [16], the first author gave a strong negative answer to this question by proving superpolynomial or even exponential trade-offs for length with respect to both total space and clause space for space in almost the whole range between constant and linear in the formula size.
+Even more recently, Beame et al. [9] established that although any formula can be refuted in linear clause space (as shown in [31]), there are formulas with refutations in superlinear but polynomial length and space where bringing the space down to linear incurs a superpolynomial length blow-up.

-Given a formula refutable in constant space, we know that there must exist a refutation in polynomial length as well.
-This follows by applying the upper bound on width in terms of clause space from [6] (see Theorem 4.4), and then noting that narrow proofs are trivially short (for width w, $(2 \cdot \# \text{variables})^w$ is an upper bound on the total number of distinct clauses).
-But as in [19], the refutation we end up with is not the same as the one with which we started.
+However, it still remains open what kind of trade-offs are possible for constant space.
+Given a formula refutable in constant clause space, we know that there must exist a refutation in polynomial length as well.
+This follows by applying the upper bound on width in terms of clause space from [5], and then noting that narrow proofs are trivially short.
+But as in [17], the refutation we end up with is not the same as the one with which we started.
 This leads to the following question.

-Open Problem 4.
-Given a family of polynomial-size k-CNF formulas $\{F_n\}{n=1}^{\infty}$ with refutation clause space $Sp(F_n \vdash 0) = O(1)$ , are there refutations $\pi : F_n \vdash 0$ simultaneously in length $L(\pi) = poly(n)$ and clause space $Sp(\pi) = O(1)$ ?
+Open Problem 9.4.
+Given a family of polynomial-size k-CNF formulas $\{F_n\}{n=1}^{\infty}$ with refutation clause space $Sp(F_n \vdash \bot) = O(1)$, are there refutations $\pi : F_n \vdash \bot$ simultaneously in length $L(\pi) = poly(n)$ and clause space $Sp(\pi) = O(1)$?
 Or is it possible that restricting the space to constant can force the length to be superpolynomial?